salesforce/codeceptjs-bdd/README.md

 ```
 ## Have any questions?
 Join Slack community for more help

-[Slack Chat](https://bit.ly/chat-codeceptjs) and join channel `#codeceptjs-bdd` for any specific question about this framework
+[Slack Chat](https://bit.ly/chat-codeceptjs) and join channel `#codeceptjs-bdd` for any specific questions about this framework

 ## 🚚 Changelog